 If you are a Dean's List student or have a 3.00 average, you may elect one course per semester under a pass-fail grading system, subject to your Advisor's approval.
 The course must be an undergraduate course that fulfills the following: a technical elective considered to be outside your area of concentration, or an extra course considered to be beyond the requirements for the undergraduate degree.
 In either case, the course must be clearly designated on your study plan or application for candidacy as either "extra" or "outside the area of concentration."
 No graduate course may be taken under the pass-fail grading system regardless of its status.
-You have until the midcourse in Group A: Literature/Philosophy as a result of a successful AP exam in English.
+You have until the mid-term date of the semester to designate a course as pass-fail.
+Freshman physical education students are evaluated on a pass-fail basis.
+Sophomores, juniors and seniors have the option of pass-fail (or a letter grade) for physical education courses.